-If you are considering making your business more environmentally responsible, a variety of grants, loans and government-sponsored initiatives can help you.
+If you are considering making your business more environmentally responsible, there are a variety of grants, loans and government-sponsored initiatives can help you.
 The support on offer can range from funding towards new energy-efficient equipment to free business advice and awards that you can use to boost your marketing efforts.

 The availability of support depends on your location and type of business, the project you are planning, its intended benefits and the environmental impact.
 Finding and applying for funding may appear daunting, but a methodical approach can help you navigate through the process and increase your chances of success.